adobe/franklin-sidekick-library/README.md

 ## What is the Sidekick Library?

-The Sidekick Library is an extension for the Franklin Sidekick that enables developers to create UI-driven tooling for franklin content authors.
+The Sidekick Library is an extension for the AEM Sidekick that enables developers to create UI-driven tooling for content authors.
 It includes a built-in blocks plugin that can display a list of all blocks to authors in an intuitive manner, removing the need for authors to remember or search for every variation of a block.
 Developers can also write their own plugins for the sidekick library.

 ## How to use the Sidekick Library?